marklogic-community/hands-on-data-modeling/setup/README.md

 NOTE: Update the provided examples with your servername, port, username, and password.

-NOTE: Teardown of assets created using QueryConsole can be removed manually either via the Admin UI or REST API.
+NOTE: Teardown of assets created using QueryConsole can be removed also using the other tabs in this workspace a well as manually using either the Admin UI or REST APIs.